nafiul-araf/AB-Test/Food Marketing Campaign/Readme.md

+### **Scenario**

+A fast-food chain is introducing a new menu item but is unsure which of three proposed marketing campaigns will maximize its sales.
+To determine the most effective strategy, the chain has conducted an experiment.
+Each campaign (Promotion 1, Promotion 2, and Promotion 3) was tested in randomly selected locations across various markets for four weeks.
+Weekly sales data for the new item was collected during this period.

+The **current average weekly sales** for newly launched products is **\$50,000 per location**.
+The marketing team has set a goal to increase sales by at least **\$4,000 per week per location**.
+Therefore, any promotion that raises the average weekly sales to **\$54,000 or more** will be considered a success.
+The experiment aims to identify which, if any, of the campaigns meets or exceeds this benchmark and determines which campaign performs best overall.

+---

+### **Goal**
+The goal is to analyze the weekly sales data to evaluate the performance of the three promotional strategies.
+Using A/B testing techniques, you will determine:
+1. Which promotion, if any, significantly increases weekly sales to the target of **$54,000 or more per location**.
+2. Whether there are statistically significant differences in the effectiveness of the three campaigns.
+3. The marketing campaign that works best for maximizing sales of the new menu item.

+---

 ### **Overview**
 The code performs an A/B testing analysis to evaluate three marketing campaigns (Promotions 1, 2, and 3) for their impact on weekly sales.
 It follows a structured data science approach involving:
 1. **Data Preprocessing**